jmeistrich/rnl-conf-2025/slides/slides.md

 <img src="/media/ipc.png" class="max-h-[540px] rounded-lg" />

 <!--
-The way it works is you have a renderer process for the webview, and a main process for the app itself that communicate through interprocess communcation.
+The way it works is you have a renderer process for the webview, which is an instance of Chromium.
+And you have a main process for the app itself that communicate through interprocess communcation.

 The main process then runs through node.js to do system things, and passes the result all the way back up the bridges.

 And that adds a lot of DX and performance overhead.
 -->